 If you enjoyed The Capture, you’ll want to look out for writer-director Ben Chanan’s latest drama offering, Then You Run, a story of young Londoner Tara who goes on the run across Europe with her friends after her estranged father turns up dead, with three kilos of heroin and a host of deadly criminals on their tails.

 Based on Zoran Drvenkar’s novel You, the eight-part crime thriller stars Vikings’ Leah McNamara as Tara alongside Rye Lane’s Vivian Oparah, and newcomers Yasmin Monet Prince and Isidora Fairhurst.

-Wolf (BBC, tbc)
+Wolf (BBC, August 2023)